Steven Adams: Personal life

-Adams enjoys playing video games; he says Dota 2 and Smite are his favourites.
-He also often posted his Fortnite and online chess wins on Instagram between 2018 and 2020.
+Adams enjoys playing video games; he has said that Dota 2 and Smite are his favourites.

-In 2018, his autobiography Steven Adams: My Life, My Fight was released, co-written by childhood friend and journalist Madeleine Chapman.
+In 2018, Adams published an autobiography entitled Steven Adams: My Life, My Fight.
+The book was co-written by childhood friend and journalist Madeleine Chapman.

-Adams is generally well respected around the league for his sense of humour, down-to-earth personality and humility.
-On 14 December 2018, playing against the Denver Nuggets he received praise for catching his opponent Mason Plumlee after Plumlee jumped to contest a layup and fell over Adams.
-Despite having an uncontested shot, Adams chose to drop the ball and catch Plumlee, preventing a serious injury.
-This moment was recalled by netizens on 12 March 2025, when playing against the Phoenix Suns Adams and Plumlee were both ejected after Adams was elbowed by Plumlee, triggering a scuffle.

-An interview with Adams was featured in the 2022 documentary film Dame Valerie Adams: More than Gold, where he discusses the childhood of his sister, Olympic shot putter Valerie Adams.
+An interview with Adams was featured in the 2022 documentary film Dame Valerie Adams: More than Gold.
+In the interview, Adams discusses the childhood of his sister, Olympic shot putter Valerie Adams.